With or Without You

 “I’m going.”
 Harry grabs a book, the marauder's map and his invisibility cloak from his trunk and stalks out of the dorm.
 Harry hears a ‘nice one, twat’ but he’s not sure who says it.

-Draco sees Harry seated on the balcony of the Astronomy Tower, the moonlight glinting off his bronze skin and highlighting his brown eyes which glowed like a zircon gemstone.
+Draco sees Harry seated on the balcony of the Astronomy Tower, the moonlight glinting off his bronze skin and highlighting his green eyes which glowed like a zircon gemstone.
 He was reading.
 Draco squinted to read the title, Anne of Green Gables.

 Draco turns and leaves.